catsums/COS-314/ASS2/README.md

 ### How to run the program

+> Note that this program works better on Windows 8 or later and requires at least Java 8

 - Find the .jar file in this folder
 - Run the .jar file using
 	```bash